cisagov/Malcolm/sensor-iso/README.md

 ![Specify capture filters](./docs/images/capture_filter.png)

 Next you must specify the paths where captured PCAP files and Zeek logs will be stored locally on the sensor.
 If the installation worked as expected, these paths should be prepopulated to reflect paths on the volumes formatted at install time for the purpose storing these artifacts.
 Usually these paths will exist on separate storage volumes.
-Enabling the PCAP and Zeek log pruning autostart services (see the section on autostart services below) will enable monitoring of these paths to ensure that their contents do not consume more than 90% of their respective volumes’ space.
+Enabling the PCAP and Zeek log pruning autostart services (see the section on autostart services below) will enable monitoring of these paths to ensure that their contents do not consume more than 90% of their respective volumes' space.
 Choose **OK** to continue.

 ![Specify capture paths](./docs/images/capture_paths.png)